-- o NIST Extramural Construction supports non-federal research facilities, including for projects at research institutions and colleges and universities. - o Given the significant investments necessary for construction projects, only a limited number of projects are supported on an annual basis nationwide.
+- O Given the significant investments necessary for construction projects, only a limited number of projects are supported on an annual basis nationwide.
 (In FY24, a total of 7 projects were funded in this category.) - o If you are interested in pursuing funding in this category, please reach out to my staff. - o This account is located in the Commerce, Justice, Science, and Related Agencies Bill.